 - Jukebox Musical: sort of.

-- Lemony Narrator: Older Corey is not above mocking his younger self and his ex-classmates in his narrations.
+- Lemony Narrator: Corey Snr. is not above mocking his younger self and his ex-classmates in his narrations.

-- Love Triangle: Corey and Micheal both have a crush on Tiffany.
+- Love Triangle: Corey and Michael both have a crush on Tiffany.

 - Minored In Ass Kicking: Feargal, almost literally - he takes extra-curricular martial arts lessons.